fbpx

 Pay attention to patterns

-We can report confidential red flag issues back to our clients with a location and sometimes even department or job title demographic associated with it.
-That way, even if a compliance issue comes in without any identifiable information, we can provide some of those identifiers as long as it doesn’t break an employee’s confidentiality.
-For example, a comment might be reported that says “I was being verbally abused by my coworkers.”
-The employee doesn’t tell us what department he or she was working in, or even at which location the verbal abuse was coming from.
-The benefit of working with a third party is that as long as we’re not breaking our strict confidentiality threshold, we can provide demographic information with a comment like that, so a client will know what location and possibly which department the employee was working in when the incident occurred.
 Right now you might be thinking “Ok great, but what if I’m not working with you and I still need to manage my compliance issues?”
-I still highly recommend that you keep track of department/job title/location themes as best you can, to identify patterns of complaints or compliance violations.
+I highly recommend that you keep track of department/job title/location themes as best you can, to identify patterns of complaints or compliance violations.
 If anonymous comments come in and there is any identifiable info in them, keep track of that.
 If you start to notice a pattern of complaints from a certain location or group, it is more likely worth further investigation into that group.

-Protect the person’s anonymity
+Protect a person’s anonymity

 Resolve and document the issue

 If you’ve done all you can to follow up on an issue without harming the reporting process, sometimes all you can do is read the issue and mark it as read or resolved, even if the resolution is “there’s nothing we can do with this, considering the amount of information we have.”
-I do recommend recording that information somewhere, so that in the future if you need to show that you were aware of an issue, you’ve documented that you’ve done all you can with the information you have.
+I do recommend recording that information somewhere, so that in the future if you need to show that you were aware of an issue, you’ve documented that you’ve done all you can with the information you were provided.

 Subscribe for industry tips